ewanvin/anomalymap/README.md

 # anomalymap
 ## Purpose

-Software that creates anomaly periods from sea ice and snow variables, writes to CF-NetCDF and dumps to file.
+Software that creates anomaly periods from sea ice, permafrost, and snow variables, writes to CF-NetCDF and dumps to file.